 Taylor carillons are bespoke instruments and are highly regarded by the world’s finest carillonneurs.

-Taylor’s perfected the casting and harmonic tuning of bells in the late 19th century, and produced the world’s first ever mean tone tuned carillon at the bellfoundry in 1904.
+Taylor’s perfected the casting and harmonic tuning of bells in the late 19th century, and produced the world’s first ever equal tempered carillon at the bellfoundry in 1904.
 This instrument so impressed the most able carillonneurs of that time that orders for Loughborough carillons were placed from many countries.
 Today the sound of Taylor carillons can be heard throughout the world from Australia and Africa to The Americas and Europe.

 In recent years much research has been done to increase the power and resonance of the smaller carillon bells the Foundry produces, and to perfect the transmission and clavier systems to enable carillonneurs to play with the greatest of sensitivity and expression.